jafioti/luminal/examples/llama/README.md

             -  ```bash
                 cargo run --release
                 ```
-    - This line executes the code found within `src/main.rs` of the Llama example folder
     - by default we are asking it to generate 256 tokens in response to the merge sort prompt found at `prompts/merge_sort.txt`
-    - You should expect the merge sort prompt to be generated in roughly X seconds with a rate of roughly Y tokens per second
-        - {INCOMPELTE}
+        - to better understand the code, check out the section below
 3. Pass through a custom prompt
     - To pass through a custom prompt, we are going to append onto our hardware prompt this flag: `-- --prompt <your_prompt>`
         - the first `--` separates our program arguments from cargo's arguments